jbcodeforce/jbcodeforce.github.io/docs/golf/index.md

 ![](./images/0811-08.png)

 But the hand are wrong as the right hand is going over the left (flipped) to compensate a pulling and turning effect.
-Right hand plam should be parallel to the club face.
+Right hand palm should be parallel to the club face.

 * Finally extension of the arms and lower right shoulder.